 While the song has struggled after being wrongly appropriated by White nationalist groups who tried to take the song’s lyrics for their own use rather than see them as a call to arms for all of the oppressed, it’s a misunderstood punk masterclass.
 The song was written after Strummer and Paul Simonon were caught up in the 1976 Notting Hill riots and sees the singer strum his Telecaster harder and faster than he ever has done since.

 It’s a powerhouse punk tune, despite racial overtones now implied, and acts as a flurry of fists to the face, reminding you just who The Clash were.
 This is all largely achieved through a set of visceral lyrics that acted as a blaring call to arms.

 “White youth, black youth/ Better find another solution/ Why not phone up robin hood / And ask him for some wealth distribution”

 The track, featured on the band’s self-titled debut LP, the song ‘(White Man) In Hammersmith Palais’, is, without doubt, one of The Clash’s very best moments on record.

 It sees a rock chorus meet a reggae verse head-on and lyrically it sees Strummer address the state of the nation following a paltry gig at a reggae club in Hammersmith Palais.
-In the song, he touches on everything from the music industry to racism and the rise of nationalism, urging his audience to not be confounded to the history books of apathy.
+In the song, he touches on everything from the music industry to racism and the rise of nationalism, urging his audience to not be confounded by the history books of apathy.

 2. ‘Johnny Appleseed’ (2001)